 Assuming that all agencies claim that they are the best choice for referrals and that they all offer superior care at home, what would be the differentiator(s) to have the Physician select your agency over your competitor(s)?

-Even though the pandemic brought marketers visits to a halt, they remain the number one mean to reach and communicate with the Physicians office.
-All indicates that we will continue living with the pandemic and that thanks to vaccination, infections will be milder with time as pharmaceuticals respond to variants with new vaccines allowing us to resume our normal lives while remaining cautious.
-Therefore, your marketers will remain indispensable to communicate the right message to the MD.
+Even though the pandemic had brought marketers visits to a halt, they're back again as the number one mean to reach and communicate with the Physicians office.
+Therefore, your home health marketers are indispensable to communicate the right message to the MD.
 They must be friendly, well dressed and hungry for referrals!

 Using a CRM software to control sales: